v-rgrace/Viva/Viva/connections/use-card-designer.md

 >
 > The card action cannot be disabled.

 - **Show the quick view**: Select to use JSON code to create a more interactive dashboard card.
 If selected, the **Save** button changes to **Next**, which leads to more settings for customizing your quick view card.
+One quick view is available for each card, which can be opened as the card action, or by using a button.
 For steps on using quick view, refer to [add a quick view to a card](#add-a-quick-view-to-a-card).

-> [!NOTE]
->
-> One quick view is available for each card, which can be opened as the card action, or by using a button.

 - **Go to a link**: Enter a URL to direct users to.
 - **Go to teams app**: the user is directed to the specified teams app by the URL provided (admins can also use the appID to direct users to the appropriate Teams app).
 For more information, see [Deep link to an application](/microsoftteams/platform/concepts/build-and-test/deep-link-application?tabs=teamsjs-v2#configure-deep-link-manually-using-your-app-id).

     For example, selecting **Go to a link** from the dropdown displays a field for entering the link.